-Service Function Description sshd (SSH Server) Management Used when administrators log into the firewall using an SSH client.
-Often used in troubleshooting and when editing files.
-See Administering Firewall Enterprise using Secure Shell .
-The default policy contains a disabled rule allowing internal access to this SSH server.
-To enable this rule, select Policy &gt; Rules , expand the Administration rule group, and then enable the Secure Shell Server rule.
-For added security, modify the rule to make it more restrictive. ssod (Passport Authenticator) Service Used in single sign-on, or out-of-band, authentication and is the basis for the Passport authenticator.
-See Setting up Passport authentication . telnetd Management Used when administrators log into the firewall using a Telnet client.
-(Telnet Server) Caution: Telnet sessions are passed in the clear and should only be used within a protected network.
+Service Function Description ssod (Passport Authenticator) Service Used in single sign-on, or out-of-band, authentication and is the basis for the Passport authenticator.
+See Setting up Passport authentication. telnetd (Telnet Server) Management Used when administrators log into the firewall using a Telnet client.
+Caution: Telnet sessions are passed in the clear and should only be used within a protected network.
 For security reasons, always try to use the SSH server for command line sessions.